Exercises to Avoid During Pregnancy That Can Harm You & Your Baby

 Because when you lay on your back the gravid uterus is known to compress the inferior vena cava.
 This can result in maternal hypotension and reduced blood flow to the fetus.

-13. Exercises which involve lying on the stomach
+13. Lying on the stomach

 For obvious reasons, please don't attempt any exercise or sport that may require you to lay on your stomach.